jbinko/microsoft-virtual-desktop-engagement-guideline/README.md

   - AVD with Azure control plane - <https://azure.microsoft.com/en-us/products/virtual-desktop>
   - AVD with VMWare control plane - <https://azure.microsoft.com/en-us/services/virtual-desktop/vmware-horizon-cloud>
   - AVD with Citrix control plane - <https://azure.microsoft.com/en-us/services/virtual-desktop/citrix-virtual-apps-desktops-for-azure>
-  - AVD with Nerdio or other third party control plane management tool - <https://getnerdio.com/>
+  - AVD with Nerdio or other third-party control plane management tool - <https://getnerdio.com/>
 - Traditional VDI On-Prem/IaaS - RDS/Citrix/VMware - NOT considered here as it's NOT considered as modern desktop implementation path.

-Generally, rule of thumb for default choice is DaaS option based on Windows 365 Cloud PC or Microsoft Dev Box.
+Generally, rule of thumb for default choice is the DaaS option based on Windows 365 Cloud PC or Microsoft Dev Box.
-This should be considered as the primary choice unless requirements guide us into other directions.
+This should be considered as the primary choice unless requirements guide us in other directions.

 If DaaS solution does NOT fit into the requirements then consider AVD with VMWare or Citrix control plane.
 This makes especially sense for customers who have a team which is familiar with VMWare/Citrix VDI solution already